-- It should be possible to allocate this site for more vulnerable development given its location within Flood Zone 1 and nominal surface water flood risk. - Any FRA should be carried out in line with the latest versions of the NPPF; FRCC-PPG; EA online guidance; the SCC Local Plan and national and local SuDS policy and guidelines. - Throughout the FRA process, consultation should be carried out with the following, where applicable, the local planning authority; the lead local flood authority; emergency planning officers; the Environment Agency; Yorkshire Water; the highways authorities; and the emergency services.
+- It should be appropriate to develop this site for more vulnerable purposes given its location within Flood Zone 1.
+However, fluvial risk to the site from Redmires Conduit along the southern boundary of the site is unknown.
+Any FRA should model this watercourse to fully understand the onsite fluvial risk both now and in the future. - The owners of the Redmires Reservoir system should be consulted to help ascertain any risk to the site and any risk a new development may pose to the reservoir. - There is risk from surface water through the site in the long term in the form of significant flow paths and a large area of ponding.
+A detailed drainage strategy will be required to ensure there is no increase in surface water flood risk elsewhere as a result of new development.
+Surface water should be retained onsite, which will require detailed surface water modelling based on layout plans and detailed design.
+There should be full consultation with the LLFA on required runoff rates, likely to be greenfield.
+The use of infiltration SuDS should be achievable and should be investigated early in the site design phase. - Any FRA should be carried out in line with the latest versions of the NPPF; FRCC-PPG; EA online guidance; the SCC Local Plan and national and local SuDS policy and guidelines. - Throughout the FRA process, consultation should be carried out with the following, where applicable, the local planning authority; the lead local flood authority; emergency planning officers; the Environment Agency; Yorkshire Water; the highways authorities; and the emergency services.